-"Lock Time-outs by Lock Type" reports on the number of times a task was waiting for a lock and the transaction was rolled back due to a session-level or server-level lock timeout.
+Number of times a task was waiting for a lock and the transaction was rolled back due to a session-level or server-level lock timeout.
 The detail rows that show the lock types are printed only if lock timeouts occurred during the sample period.
 If no lock time-outs occurred, "Total Lock Time-outs" is displayed with all values equal to 0.